 If you had unlimited funds, do you really believe that with your pick of any manager in the world, you could unseat Coca-Cola as the undisputed leader in the soft drink industry?
 How about Johnson & Johnson with its myriad patents, trademarks, and brand name products?
 The reason these businesses are able to consistently succeed is that they have durable competitive advantages—they do things their competitors can’t reproduce.

-Sometimes these advantages are easy to spot, as is the case of Coca-Cola, which is the second most recognized word on Earth after "OK."
+Sometimes these advantages are easy to spot, as is the case of Coca-Cola, which is the second-most recognized word on Earth after "OK."
 However, it is possible for these durable competitive advantages to remain buried, out of sight and out of mind.

 These lower transportation costs resulted in far more profit on each item than his competitors could earn, even if those competitors sold at a higher price.
-He and his fellow shareholders won from the increased income while consumers won from the lower prices.
+He and his fellow shareholders benefitted from the increased income while consumers were rewarded with lower prices.

-Invest in Excellent Scalable Businesses
+Invest in Scalable Businesses

 When businesses are highly successful and make their owners rich in a single generation, one of the key ingredients, more often than not, is scalability.
 Take American Eagle Outfitters, which has a strong long-term investment record over the past few decades.
 Why has it been successful?
-What about Walmart?
 McDonald’s?
 Coca-Cola?
 Microsoft?

-Think about it—the McDonald’s in Hong Kong is very much like the McDonald’s in Chicago or Southern California or Amsterdam.
-By having the menu, layout, fixtures, and technology packaged in a way that restaurants could be opened rapidly, it made it easier for the chain to steamroll across the United States and the globe.
+The McDonald’s in Hong Kong is very much like the McDonald’s in Chicago, Southern California, or Amsterdam.
+By having the menu, layout, fixtures, and technology packaged in a way that allowed restaurants to be opened rapidly, it made it easier for the chain to steamroll across the United States and the globe.

-Never Forget That Price Still Matters
+Price Still Matters